philipp-spiess/react-recomponent/README.md

   Updates the component‘s state and _then_ calls the side effect function.The side effect will be called with a reference to the react component (`this`) as the first argument.

+## Contributing

+Every help on this project is greatly appreciated.
+To get you started, here's a quick guide on how to make good and clean pull-requests:

+1. Create a fork of this [repository](https://github.com/philipp-spiess/react-recomponent), so you can work on your own environment.
+2. Install development dependencies locally:

+    ```bash
+    git clone git@github.com:<your-github-name>/react-recomponent.git
+    cd react-recomponent
+    yarn install
+    ```

+3. Make changes using your favorite editor.
+4. Make sure that all tests are passing and that the code is formatted correctly:

+    ```bash
+    yarn format
+    yarn test
+    yarn test:types:flow
+    ```

+5. Commit your changes ([here](https://chris.beams.io/posts/git-commit/) is a wonderful guide on how to make amazing git commits).
+6. After a few seconds, a button to create a pull request should be visible inside the [Pull requests](https://github.com/philipp-spiess/react-recomponent/pulls) section.

 ## License

 [MIT](https://github.com/philipp-spiess/react-recomponent/blob/master/README.md)